ashtonvcole/COE_332/README.md

 # COE 332 Repository

-Hello there!
 This is where I keep homework assignments from COE 332: Software Engineering and Design.

-Fun stuff!
+## Directory

+- [homework01](homework01) a few scripts demonstrating basic Python knowledge working with loops and if statements
+- [homework02](homework02) a hypothetical Mars rover travel time estimator demonstrating basic proficiency of using Python in tandem with JSON